larseggert/draft-ietf-modpod-group-processes/draft-ecahc-moderation.md

 The moderator team is responsible to the IETF Chair.
 The IETF Chair MAY create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.
-All actions taken by the moderation team SHALL be reported to the IETF Chair.
-All bans longer than fourteen (14) days SHALL be reported to the forum in which the person was banned, as well as to that person, and in the case of a broad ban, to the community in a manner decided by the IESG.
+All actions taken by the moderation team SHALL be reported to the IETF Chair, as well as to the person who is the target of the action.
+All bans longer than fourteen (14) days SHALL be reported to the forum in which the person was banned, and in the case of a broad ban, to the community in a manner decided by the IESG.

 ## Membership